plone/training/mastering-plone/dexterity_3.rst

 Exercise 3
 ++++++++++

 This is more of a Python exercise.
 The gold- and bronze sponsors should also have a bigger logo than the others.
-Give the sponsors the following logo-sizes without using CSS.
+Scale the sponsors logos to the following logo-sizes without using CSS.

 * Platinum: 500x200
 * Gold: 350x150